tsouche/dev_environment/README.md

 ### Version 0.4 Highlights

+✨ **Consistent Multi-Environment Architecture** - Same base configuration across dev/test/prod with environment-specific optimizations
-✨ **Simplified Multi-Environment Architecture** - Dedicated folders and configs for each environment
+✨ **Simplified Deployment** - Dedicated folders and configs for each environment
 ✨ **No Conditional Logic** - Each environment has its own complete configuration
 ✨ **Clear Security Boundaries** - SSH and debugging tools only where appropriate
 ✨ **Production Safety** - Password validation and confirmation prompts